Last updated: 5th May 2021

 We have created an online virtual support centre in Brightspace, The Bothy, a warm, nurturing and friendly space where all students can receive the ongoing help, support and advice they need to help them settle into college life and safely navigate their learning journey.
 Within this space, you can access weekly wellbeing activities, advice on assistive technology, transition guides, access to support networks within the local community, careers and employability information, and workshops designed to help you reach your full potential.

 If you have a disability, health/mental health issue, or a specific learning difficulty that could affect your studies, our Additional Support Needs team can help.
-Visit our additonal support needs page for more information.
+Visit our additional support needs page for more information.

 If you are struggling with wellbeing, please reach out to our wellbeing team.
 Visit our wellbeing page.